gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 We can get the x coordinate by repeating this process for columns instead of rows[^range-exclusion-optimisation], in this case we would also get the value of `2` for x.
 This leaves us with the final solution of `(2, 2)`.

 Okay, so we've found another way to arrive at our solution, but our goal was to do so while avoiding any sort of iteration over points or rows, did we achieve this?
-Well, it depends... we're certainly not performing coverage checks on a per-point or per-row basis any more, we're not performing coverage checks at all.
-However we *are* storing rows in `possible_y_values`.
+Well, it depends... we're certainly not performing coverage checks on a per-point or per-row basis anymore, we're not performing coverage checks at all.
+However, we *are* storing rows in `possible_y_values`.
 To make it worse, `possible_y_values` contains *every* row at the beginning of the process.
 Storing all 4×10<sup>6</sup> rows seems contradictory to our goal, but all is not lost thanks to an observation we made earlier:

 > The rows covered by a set of sensors will always be contiguous.

 We can take advantage of this by storing ranges of rows.
 We can store a beginning and end coordinate to represent a range of values.
-For example the rows `{0, 1, 2, 3, 4, 5}` can be stored as an inclusive range from 0 through 5 which I will denote as `[0, 5]`.
-Similarly the rows `{0, 1, 2, 3, 4, 7}` can be stored as a set of ranges `{[0, 4], [7, 7]}`[^range-data-structure].
+For example, the rows `{0, 1, 2, 3, 4, 5}` can be stored as an inclusive range from 0 through 5 which I will denote as `[0, 5]`.
+Similarly, the rows `{0, 1, 2, 3, 4, 7}` can be stored as a set of ranges `{[0, 4], [7, 7]}`[^range-data-structure].

 {{<figure src="simplified-example-2.svg" width="500px" caption="fig. 6: Example 2 of our simplified problem.
 Solution at `(2, 4)`">}}